Strategic Management (Fach) / Ten schools of thought about strategy making (Lektion)

 • Configuration school: 10.
 Configuration school: strategy formation as a process of transformation

-• Design school: Evaluation of Strategies: Four criteria: ...
-Consistency: The strategy must not present mutually inconsistent goals and policies Consonance: The strategy must represent an adaptive response to the external environment and to the critical changes ...
+• Design school: Evaluation of Strategies: Four criteria: Consistency: The strategy must not present mutually inconsistent goals and policies Consonance: The strategy must represent an adaptive response to the external environment and to the critical changes occurring within it Advantage: The strategy must provide for the creation and/or maintenance of a competitive advantage in the selected area of activity Feasibility: The strategy must neither overtax available resources nor create unsolvable sub problems

-• 3) The positioning school: A) BCGs portfolio matrix: ...
-Cost-based concept / Growth-Share Matrix Organizations should have not only Cash-Cows but also invest in new products Foundation of the matrix is the experience curve: It states that the more often ...
+• 3) The positioning school: A) BCGs portfolio matrix: Cost-based concept / Growth-Share Matrix Organizations should have not only Cash-Cows but also invest in new products Foundation of the matrix is the experience curve: It states that the more often a task is performed, the lower will be the cost of doing it.
+The task can be the production of any good or service.
+Each time cumulative volume doubles, value added costs fall by a constant and predictable percentage.
+Y-axis: Annual real rate of market growth (%); X-Axis: Relative Market share (Your own company's market share compared to those of your competitors)

 • Question mark Earnings: low, unstable, growing Cash flow: negative Strategy: analyze to determine whether business can be grown into a star, or will degenerate into a dog